maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

 > of the kernel and TCP/IP stack implementors, who actually cares about the
 > L3 layer "units"?
 And I enjoy the "packet" word too more than "segment"!

-Now, why do I care about Google's firewalls using conntracks?
-That's because using conntrack requires more power since some state must be stored.
-And state also means it is harder to scale since distributed state is a hard problem!
+Now, why do I care about Google's firewalls storing state?
+That's because if some state about a connection has to be remembered, it means it is harder to distribute the firewall horizontally, which makes it harder to scale.

 As we can see on the diagram, the firewall does not need to remember
 anything: it is just a static one-to-one relation between `10.142.0.62` and `35.211.248.124`.

-To recap:
+Here is what I want to remember from this post:

 1. Outgoing traffic from your broadband modem router has to be SNATed (source-based NAT).
 The router needs to keep track of outgoing